jackfusion/server/README.md

 - MariaDB
 - PHP and MYPHPAdmin

+This will be a current running setup of my server that will change as I develop things and add to the server.
+Which means this repo will never be complete and will have only working setup for you to copy.
+Meaning I will be constantly updating it when I add services.

+I have split things up into 3 catagories currently.

+<b>Development</b> - This will be for any service that I will need for development meaning servers.
+Examples Nginx, PHP, MariaDB, PHPMyAdmin, Python, MEAN, NodeJS, Etc.
+<b>Services</b> - This will be this that are specific to Docker and the server for making it run or for backup services.
+Examples Portainter, Watchtower, Etc.
+<b>Other</b> - is for Other services that do not fall under the current list of services.
+Example Youtube-dl, etc.

+I will be keeping a runing list of links to the github repos, dockhubs, other sites and videos I use to setup my server for reference perposes so you can reference to them or if you would like more background on the service running here.

 I have followed a tutorial from Docker for local web development introduction why should you care <a href="https://github.com/jackfusion/server/blob/master/README.md#01-httpstechosteelmepostsdocker-for-local-web-development-introduction-why-should-you-care">1</a> for the LEMP setup a key note on which I did not undersatnd when I did the index.php file is to have $connection = new PDO('[DBMS]:host=[HOST];dbname=demo;charset=utf8', 'root', 'root'); - this is from great help from osteel the writer of the blog.

 docker install on Debian <a href="https://github.com/jackfusion/server/blob/master/README.md#02-httpsdocsdockercomengineinstalldebian">2</a> and Install docker compose - <a href="https://github.com/jackfusion/server/blob/master/README.md#03-httpsdocsdockercomcomposeinstall">3</a> for the docker and docker compose install